EMPAT94/empat94.github.io/_gs/tutorial.md

 "Um, shouldn't we break the core?"
 I eventually asked.
 Carol moved as if in a daze and stabbed it with a dagger.
 My Status Window showed I had earned 11 experience points.
 Everyone seemed to wake up from their dreams, with varied expressions on their face.

 "Man, what was that?
 Incendio?
-OP skill man, how much mana does it take?," Taro was excited beyond words.
+OP Skill man, how much mana does it take?," Taro was excited beyond words.
 "It takes all the considerable mana I have.
-It's not a skill though, more of a spell" I replied, arguing semantics for no reason.
+It's not a Skill though, more of a spell" I replied, arguing semantics for no reason.
 "Still, it was awesome!"
 'I agree, it was.'
 "Now we don't have to stab one a billion times to kill it.
 That is some nice spell" Julie interjected.
 'I agree, it is'.
 "Did you all get experience points from that one as well?"
 I asked.
 "Nah, only I got 'em," Carol said, "and only 3 though.
 Since you did the most damage.
 You gotta contribute to the fight somehow to get some, even if you don't directly hit anything.
 You get points according to your contribution." she concluded.
 "So, you guys still have to fight then," I wondered aloud.
 "Yes," Divin said, "but it is different now.
 First, we all will take shots at it.
 Then you explode it.
 Then one of us finishes it off.
 Much more efficient."
 I was of the same mind.
 That being said, I can't be out of the fight after a single spell - one that may or may not even work.
 I decided to revert to my temperature double for the time being.
 If I paced myself properly, I could fight continuously for however long my mana and stamina held.
 'Perhaps one spell every couple minutes.
 Yeah, that would work.'

 ···

 With that, we all went on a rampage.
 While Incendio still popped the smaller ones, it turned the mid-sized ones into a more liquidy state from their semi-solid sludge one.
 The larger ones seemed to shrug it off though.
 But I had another spell.
 I had tweaked this one as well; reducing temperature to zero worked even more infrequently than squaring it.
 I simply halved it instead.
 It did not literally freeze them but slowed them all considerably.
 We were never swamped.
 Julie lured in a bunch of slimes at once, we fought on multiple fronts and gained experience at an accelerated pace.

 No one knew how much time went by.
 The sky was still dusky.
 We weren't hungry or thirsty, let alone sleepy.
 Whenever we felt a bit tired, we took time out and capped off our stamina points.
 Then back into the fight.
-Julie could now hit a slime once every 5 tries.
+Julie could now hit a slime once every 5 tries on average.
 Divin and Taro's slashes were getting slightly more precise as if they had gotten hang of the swords' weight.
 Carol was getting slightly better at evading jumpy slimes while kiting them.
 Arya had managed to find a good pace of healing, that required the least amount of rest in between.
 The bouncy balls did the most damage, but it was limited to small bruises.
 Must have been several hours at least.
 Some of the earlier puddles had vanished.
 We only noticed it because there were patches of brown grass where supposed colorful ponds were meant to be.
 I hadn't experimented with any more spells so far.
 While the fight was not exhausting physically, it was draining in an entirely different way.
 If we had a 'mental capacity' point, we would all be very low on it.
 It was in this situation that Arya suddenly exclaimed - "Guys?
 I just leveled up"

 ## Chapter 6 - Level Up

 We had gathered around Arya, as she stood scrutinizing her updated Status Window.
 When she was done, we all looked at her expectantly.

 "Well, there isn't much actually.
-Nothing new," she grumbled, "I just got an extra point on all my attributes.
+Nothing new." she grumbled, "I just got an extra point on all my attributes.
 My stats have increased a bit as well.
 That's all."

-"No new skills?"
+"No new Skills?"
 Taro asked.
 "None" she replied.

-"What about a class upgrade?
+"What about a Class upgrade?
 Did you get that?"
 I questioned.
 She replied in a negative.
-'On second thoughts, what is a class upgrade anyway?'
+'On second thoughts, what is a Class upgrade anyway?'
 Apparently, Divin thought the same, as he questioned Betty about it.
-"So what *is* a class upgrade and how do we get it?"

 Betty's wispy form shone brightly for a split second, then she said, "Where a Level Upgrade is a quantitative change in your Class, a Class Upgrade is a qualitative one.
 There are 5 upgrades that you can get every 5 Level Ups starting with Novice at Level 0, Competent on Level 5, Proficient on Level 10, Expert on Level 15, finally Master on Level 20."